 The City of Ames Resource Recovery Plant accepts appliances.
-The appliances are processed off-site by Midwest Recovery at their IDNR permitted demanufacturing facility in Bondurant, Iowa.
+The appliances are processed off-site by dwest Recovery at their IDNR permitted demanufacturing facility in Bondurant, Iowa.

-Bell Salvage in Ames accepts appliances.
+Bell Salvage and Mike Louis Auto Body in Ames both accept appliances.
 The appliances are demanufactured on-site by a registered demanufacturer.